v0.12.3 · Apache 2.0 · TypeScript + JavaScript

 We have detailed guides for common tasks:

-Start generating ODF documents
+Start working with ODF documents

 $ npm install odf-kit